-At 39 I was diagnosed with a life changing autoimmune skin disease, Lichen Sclerosus, which is a very personal, miserable condition.
-Never heard of it?
-No surprise.
-It is not a very common condition, and if someone you know has it, they likely don't talk about it openly.
-Lichen Sclerosus can affect the skin on any part of the body, however, the most common location is, well, "down there".
-Say what?!
-Yes, you know, the location on our body that people don't often talk about.
-Especially if there is a problem!
-To date there is no known cause for the disease, and no known cure.
-LS is not contagious.
-It has been thought to be irreversible.
+To date there is no known cause for the disease, no known cure, and is thought to be irreversible.
 As Lichen Sclerosus progresses it causes severe itching, the affected skin to have white patches which continue to get larger as the disease progresses, the skin begins to either thin or become thickened, and at more progressive stages parts of the skin can begin to close in on itself and fuse together as well as become atrophied.
 Sounds great doesn't it?
-Especially when "down there" is the affected area.
 The pictures you see online of the progressed disease are terrifying.
 By the time I realized something was really wrong, I already had some fairly severe symptoms.
 By the way, did I mention that once the symptoms appear, the damage it causes is thought to be irreversible?
 Yes.
 Irreversible.
-So when skin "down there" begins to fuse together, doctors do not believe it will ever unfuse.
-A great outlook for any age, but especially younger people!
-You can only imagine all of the ways that this disease can affect you, especially when "down there" is rapidly becoming different, and painful, and fusing together.
+When the skin begins to fuse together, doctors do not believe it will ever unfuse.
+You can only imagine all of the ways that this disease can affect you, it’s painful, embarrassing, irreversible, and has a very emotional side to the disease.

 Treatment for the condition generally consists of topical steroid creams, hormone creams, and other creams depending on the severity, symptoms, and location of the condition.
 As normal protocol, my doctor recommended a treatment of topical steroid and hormone creams.
 I was hesitant because of the side effects of prolonged use of both, however, I didn't know what else to do.
 I tried looking it up on the internet and found information about the disease, but no other treatments that seemed to really be effective.
 I began to use the prescription topical creams prescribed by my doctor.
 After months of use, the condition and symptoms did nothing but worsen.
 I was very uncomfortable and in pain all of the time.
 Aside from not helping, the months of use of the steroid cream was causing the side effects that I was concerned about.
 The skin was beginning to thin to the point that it would tear, split, and bleed easily.